hassio-addons/addon-ssh/README.md

 - Compatible if Hass.io was installed via the generic Linux installer.
 - Have Alpine packages installed on start.
 This will allow you to install your favorite tools, which will be available every single time you log in.
-- Execute custom commands on start automatically, so you can customize the shell to your likings.
+- Execute custom commands on start automatically so that you can customize the shell to your likings.
 - [ZSH][zsh] as its default shell.
 Easier to use for the beginner, more advanced for the more experienced user.
 It even comes preloaded with ["Oh My ZSH"][ohmyzsh], with some plugins enabled as well.
-- Contains a sensible set of tools right out of the box: curl, Wget, RSync, GIT, Nmap, Mosquitto client, MariaDB/MySQL client, Awake (“wake on lan”), Nano, Vim, tmux, and a bunch commonly used networking tools.
+- Contains a sensible set of tools right out of the box: curl, Wget, RSync, GIT, Nmap, Mosquitto client, MariaDB/MySQL client, Awake (“wake on LAN”), Nano, Vim, tmux, and a bunch commonly used networking tools.

 ## Installation